NNPDF/pineko/README.md

 ### Theory Runcards

-You need to provide the necessary theory runcards named with their respective theory ID inside the `theory_cards` paths [3].
+You need to provide the necessary theory runcards named with their respective theory ID inside the `<paths.theory_cards>` folder [3].

 ### Default Operator Card